 Every spring and summer Ninuku women forage and clean tatu gum-nuts, quandong, and other seeds from the bush, which are painted to create beautiful jewelry such as necklaces, bracelets, and earrings.
 Every piece is made by hand, by artists from Kalka, Pipalyatjara, and Irrunytju communities of the Tomkinson Ranges.
 Each piece has a unique motif, no two are pieces are ever the same.
 Gumnut Tassel Earrings are a favourite at markets and festivals, a portion of their profits also help support our daily lunch program for all artists.

-This Necklace is a size L - 45cm.
+This Necklace is an XL - 55cm.

 About the Artist

 Margaret Donegan was born in Alice Springs in 1971 to renowned artist Jimmy Donegan.
 As a very young girl she lived at the Adelaide Children’s Hospital, before moving to Amata where her father worked as a stockman.
 During the late 1970s and the “Homeland Movement”, her and her family moved to Pipalyatjara to be closer to traditional home lands.
 She attended the Spinifex School, a small school for the local Pipalyatjara children.